The Starry Night: The painting

 Although The Starry Night was painted during the day in Van Gogh's ground-floor studio, it would be inaccurate to state that the picture was painted from memory.
 The view has been identified as the one from his bedroom window, facing east, a view which Van Gogh painted variations of no fewer than twenty-one times, including The Starry Night.
 "Through the iron-barred window", he wrote to his brother, Theo, around 23 May 1889, "I can see an enclosed square of wheat ... above which, in the morning, I watch the sun rise in all its glory."

+Van Gogh depicted the view at different times of the day and under various weather conditions, such as the sunrise, moonrise, sunshine-filled days, overcast days, windy days, and one day with rain.
+While the hospital staff did not allow Van Gogh to paint in his bedroom, he was able there to make sketches in ink or charcoal on paper; eventually, he would base newer variations on previous versions.
+The pictorial element uniting all of these paintings is the diagonal line coming in from the right depicting the low rolling hills of the Alpilles mountains.
+In fifteen of the twenty-one versions, cypress trees are visible beyond the far wall enclosing the wheat field.
+Van Gogh exaggerated their size in six of these paintings, most notably in F717 Wheat Field with Cypresses and The Starry Night, bringing the trees closer to the picture plane.

 Also, in addition to that, one of the first paintings of the view was F611 Mountainous Landscape Behind Saint-Rémy, now in Copenhagen.
 Van Gogh made several sketches for the painting, of which F1547 The Enclosed Wheatfield After a Storm is typical.
 It is unclear whether the painting was made in his studio or outside.
 In his 9 June letter describing it, he mentions he had been working outside for a few days.
 Van Gogh described the second of the two landscapes he mentions he was working on, in a letter to his sister Wil on 16 June 1889.
 This is F719 Green Wheat Field with Cypress, now in Prague, and the first painting at the asylum he painted en plein air.
 F1548 Wheatfield, Saint-Rémy de Provence, now in New York, is a study for it.
 Two days later, Vincent wrote to Theo stating that he had painted "a starry sky".